Rum: Colonial North America

-In "The Doctor's Secret Journal", an account of the happenings at Fort Michilimackinac in northern Michigan from 1769 to 1772 by Daniel Morison, a surgeon's mate, noted that there was not much for the men to do and drinking rum was very popular.
-In fact, Ensign Robert Johnstone, one of the officers, "thought proper to turn trader by selling (the) common rum to the soldiers & all others by whom he might gain a penny in this clandestine Manner."
-To conceal this theft, "he was observed to have filled up several Barrels of common rum with boiling water to make up the Leakage."
+In "The Doctor's Secret Journal", an account of the happenings at Fort Michilimackinac in northern Michigan from 1769 to 1772 by Daniel Morison, a surgeon's mate, it was noted that there was not much for the men to do and drinking rum was very popular.
+In fact, Ensign Robert Johnstone, one of the officers, "thought proper to turn trader by selling (the) common rum to the soldiers & all others by whom he might gain a penny in this clandestine Manner".
+To conceal this theft, "he was observed to have filled up several Barrels of common rum with boiling water to make up the Leakage".
 Ensign Johnstone had no trouble selling this diluted rum.

-The popularity of rum continued after the American Revolution; George Washington insisting on a barrel of Barbados rum at his 1789 inauguration.
+The popularity of rum continued after the American Revolution; George Washington insisted on a barrel of Barbados rum at his 1789 inauguration.

-Rum started to play an important role in the political system; candidates attempted to influence the outcome of an election through their generosity with rum.
+Rum started to play an important role in the political system, and candidates attempted to influence the outcome of an election through their generosity with rum.
 The people would attend the hustings to see which candidate appeared more generous.
 The candidate was expected to drink with the people to show he was independent and truly a republican.

 Eventually, the restrictions on sugar imports from the British West Indies, combined with the development of American whiskeys, led to a decline in the drink's popularity in North America.

 Naval rum

 Rum's association with piracy began with English privateers' trading in the valuable commodity.
 Some of the privateers became pirates and buccaneers, with a continuing fondness for rum; the association between the two was only strengthened by literary works such as Robert Louis Stevenson's Treasure Island.

 The association of rum with the Royal Navy began in 1655 when a Royal Navy fleet captured the island of Jamaica.
 With the availability of domestically produced rum, the British changed the daily ration of liquor given to seamen from French brandy to rum.

-Navy rum was originally a blend mixed from rums produced in the West Indies.
+Naval rum was originally a blend mixed from rums produced in the West Indies.
 It was initially supplied at a strength of 100 degrees (UK) proof, 57% alcohol by volume (ABV), as that was the only strength that could be tested (by the gunpowder test) before the invention of the hydrometer.
 The term "Navy strength" is used in modern Britain to specify spirits bottled at 57% ABV.
+In 1866 the Navy fixed the issued strength at 95.5 proof (defined as "4.5 under-Proof", equal to 54.6% ABV).

 While the ration was originally given neat or mixed with lime juice, the practice of watering down the rum began around 1740.
 To help minimize the effect of the alcohol on his sailors, Admiral Edward Vernon had the rum ration watered, producing a mixture that became known as grog.
 Many believe the term was coined in honour of the grogram cloak Admiral Vernon wore in rough weather.
 The Royal Navy continued to give its sailors a daily rum ration, known as a "tot", until the practice was abolished on 31 July 1970.